HugoIngelsson/HI_GeneralProjects/Advent of Code/README.md

 ## 2023
 This is the most recent AoC I participated in.
 A lot of things went right.
 I created a template that let me read the input data much faster, which helped me focus on the problems rather than annoying, repetitive code writing.
 I also placed higher than in previous years, getting into the top 1000 about 10 times for both parts 1 and 2; there was also never a day where I couldn't solve the problem either in the evening it released or the morning thereafter, which is something that happened a couple of times the years before.

+I'm slightly peeved that I couldn't solve all days without hints, especially days 24/25 because they ended up requiring me to use software outside of Java (to solve a non-linear system of equations and to avoid having to implement the max-flow algorithm myself).
+That said, I took those days as opportunities to learn about algorithms that I previously didn't know about.

 ![alt text](https://github.com/HugoIngelsson/HI_GeneralProjects/blob/main/Advent%20of%20Code/images/2023.png?raw=true)